Kernix13/vision-grid-express/README.md

 ### Getting an Unsplash API key

-1. Navigate to [Unsplash](https://unsplash.com/) and click the hamburger menu in the top-right corner and choose Developers/API.
+1. Go to the [Unsplash website](https://unsplash.com/) & click the hamburger icon in the top right.
+2. Under the Product heading click Developers/API which takes you to [Unsplash Developers](https://unsplash.com/developers).
-2. Click the button "Register as a Developer".
+3. Click the button labeled "_Register as a developer_".
-3. Fill out the form and click join to register your account.
+4. Fill out the form and click _Join_ to register your account: first name, last name, email address, username, and password.
-4. Click the "Your apps" button on the page.
+5. Click the button labeled "_You apps_".
-5. Click the empty area with the text, "New Application."
+6. Click the box with the text "_New Application_".
-6. Fill out the application information form and click the "Create Application" button.
+7. Under the heading "**_API Use and Guidelines_**", check all of the checkboxes, Read the _Terms of Use_ documentation then click _Accept terms_.
+8. You are presented with a popup asking to enter an _Application name_ and _Description_.
+Enter a name and description then click "_Create application_".
+9. Go to your application's detail page by clicking on your app name.
+You can get there by clicking Your apps on the developers main page.
-7. Scroll down to the section that displays application id, access key, and secret key.
-The access key is the API key that you will need for this project.
+10. Scroll down to the **_Keys_** section that displays application id, access key, and secret key.
+The access key is the API key that you will need for this project

+- **NOTE**: During this process you will be sent an email to the email address you enetered above.
+Click the link in the email to "Confirm your account".

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>